Lanchon/ddwrt-secure-entware/README.md

    uname -m
    ```

-3. Fetch the Entware install script that corresponds to your hardware architecture as explained in regular Entware install how-to's, but **make sure to replace the URL's protocol identifier from 'http:' to 'https:'**.
+3. Fetch the Entware installation script that corresponds to your hardware architecture as explained in regular Entware installation how-to's, but **make sure to change the URL's protocol identifier from 'http:' to 'https:'**.

    * For **ARMv7** architecture:
      ```